terra-campaigns/degenesis/inklings.md

 ## Inbox

 - [ ] Eternal oasis exists.
 Where are they
-- [ ] Destruction fortress (Spitalians)
-	- Corridor of 100km is poisoned by spitalians
-	- Have to pass underneath
-	- The Garganti knows how to cross
 - [ ] Rus Land
 - [ ] Nuclear Challenges
 	- Chernobyl